 For the first 2-3 months, give bright light with protection from strong sun.
 After a few months, you can gradually expose them to stronger light.

-Once they are 2 weeks old, give a very light dose of liquid fertilizer (about 1/8 strength) liquid fertilizer.
-Hydroponic fertilizer is ideal for young seedlings, since it is easily absorbed and complete.
-Once they are 3 months old, you may switch to a general-purpose granular fertilizer that contains micronutrients.
+When they are 1 week old, feed every 2 weeks with a small amount of dilute (1/8 strength) liquid fertilizer.
+Hydroponic fertilizer is ideal for young seedlings, since it is easily absorbed and contains all essential nutrients.
+Once they are 3 months old, you may switch to an all-purpose granular fertilizer that contains micronutrients.
 Or continue feeding with dilute liquid fertilizer every 2 weeks.

-Fluorescent lighting or the equivalent is fine the first year.
-Avoid strong sun exposure until the second year.
+Fluorescent or LED lighting or the equivalent is fine the first year.
+Sun is fine, but avoid strong sun exposure until the second year.